OpenBCI/Documentation/docs/11ForDevelopers/01-SoftwareDevelopment.md

 ## Introducing Brainflow

 Prior to version 5.0, the OpenBCI GUI relied on a Node.js Electron app to handle communications as middleware via TCP/IP on Mac, Linux, and Windows machines.
 This required users to allow a separate app to run in the background.
-At the same time, there are many users who just want to use OpenBCI hardware with Python, C++, or even Unity.
+At the same time, there are many users who just want to use OpenBCI hardware with Python, C++, or C#.
 The OpenBCI Community needed a solution, and we found one: Brainflow!

 Brainflow is written in C++ and then exported to a handful of languages.
 This cuts down on development time, and provides a centralized repository for OpenBCI drivers that are more accessible and accommodating.